GenericMappingTools/gmt/doc/rst/source/GMT_Tutorial.rst

 governs the color of a symbol whose *z* value falls in the range between *z_0* and *z_1*.
 If the colors for the lower and upper levels differ then an intermediate color will be linearly interpolated given the *z* value.
 Here, we have chosen constant color intervals.
+You may wish to consult the :ref:`Color palette tables <CPT_section>` section in the Cookbook.

 We may now complete our example using the Mercator projection: